sudheerapte/sudheerapte.github.io/_posts/2018-07-03-interaction-not-ui.md

 Interaction Design is about *behavior*: how the system or application interacts with the user.

-Usually people think of a typical graphical windowed interface, such as you might see on a personal computer or a portable device, as being the thing being designed.
-Almost the entire focus of interaction design tends to be on this user interface.
+Usually, graphical output on a screen, and keyboard and mouse input, are the primary means of interaction with a software application.
+The field of Interaction Design is dominated by this format.
+Interaction design gurus like Alan Cooper have devoted much thought to how the application ought to capture the user's attention (application "posture": sovereign, transient, daemonic, parasitic) and how different design styles should be used in these cases.

-But that is too limited a view, particularly when considering embedded systems.
+But this focus is very limiting, particularly when considering embedded systems.

+The user of an embedded system is likely not sitting at a desk, looking at a screen.
+Instead, they may be engaged in different work-related activities where interaction with the system happens at different times in different ways.

-Besides a graphical interface, application output could include simpler visual indicators like lights (LEDs), including combinations of colored lights that can blink in a pattern or show animations.
+A graphical screen might not be present; even if there is one, application output could include simpler visual indicators like lights (LEDs), including combinations of colored lights that can blink in a pattern or show animations.
 Also common are extremely limited LCD or LED panels that can show (for example) only a few text characters and/or a few predefined elements that can be on or off.

-But beyond vision, two other senses are also usable for output to the human user:
+Beyond vision, two other senses are also usable for output to the human user:

 * *Sound:* beeps, chirps, alarms, and more complex synthesized output